22 to 26 August 2022

 Girls - ACT, NSW, QLD, SA, VIC, WA

-For all Volleyball Championships enquiries, please contact the School Sport Australia Volleyball National Secretary Stuart Scott:
+For all Volleyball Championships enquiries please contact the School Sport Australia National Volleyball Advisor:

 Rules and Guidelines

-To view the 15 Years and Under Boys and Girls SSA Volleyball Championships rules click here.
+To view the Boys and Girls 15 Years and Under Volleyball Championships rules click here (updated July 2021).

 To view the School Sport Australia Policies click here.